 - Imagine that you are beginning to awaken.

 - Feel the energy of the sun passing through your body, invigorating you.

 - Breathe in that energy and let it course through your body.

 - Recite the affirmation “I am full of energy and life”.
 Recite this affirmation 108 times.

-The Tse mudra is a powerful hand gesture for stopping depression and stress.
+The Tse mudra is one of the best mudras for depression and stress.

-This powerful mudra is known to reactive the areas of the brain corresponding to happiness.
-In doing so it naturally cures depression.
+The best hand mudra for depression is Tse Mudra.
+This hand position reactivates the areas of the brain corresponding to happiness.
+In doing so, it naturally cures depression.

 - Sit in a relaxed position and focus your mind on your breathing or a few moments to relax.

 - Look at the palm of your hands.
-Now, while looking at the palm, make your thumb touch the area at the base of the inside of the little finger of the same hand.
+While looking at the palm, make your thumb touch the area at the base of the inside of the little finger of the same hand.

 - Make a fist by rolling the four fingers of your hand over your thumb.
 Now focus your mind on your breath coming and going through your nose.

-- While holding this position and focussing on your breathing repeat the sound Om.
+- While holding this position and focusing on your breathing, repeat the sound, Om.
 Pay attention to the sensation of the sound.
 Try to do seven Oms in one breath.

 - Exhale and push your belly button towards the spine.
 Now open your hand and imagine the feeling of depression fading.

 The best mudra to try alongside this one is Anjali mudra